Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llm_finetuning_using_cortex_ai/getting_started_with_llm_finetuning_using_cortex_ai.md

 """
 ```

-Using a powerful and large language model such as `mistral-large` might be highly accurate but running `mistral-large` on millions of support tickets comes with a cost.
-So, let’s try the Cortex `COMPLETE()` function with the same prompt but this time using a smaller model such as `mistral-7b`.
+Using a powerful and large language model such as `mistral-large` might be highly accurate without doing any complex customizations but running `mistral-large` on millions of support tickets comes with a cost.
+So, let’s try the same COMPLETE() function with the same prompt but this time with a smaller model such as `mistral-7b`.

-As we can see, the smaller model `mistral-7b` underperforms in this specific task compared to `mistral-large`.
-This is because a general purpose model is not good at specific tasks such as the task at hand – Support ticket categorization.
+As we can see, the smaller model `mistral-7b` does not generate results with a consistent structure.

 To overcome this, we could fine-tune `mistral-7b` particularly for this task.
-This fine-tuned model will be smaller in size and costs only a fraction of what a larger model would cost.
+This fine-tuned model will be smaller in size and the inference cost is only a fraction of what a larger model would cost.

 ### Fine-tuning